Cadence Bank

-Cadence Bank is a commercial bank with dual headquarters in Tupelo, Mississippi and Houston, Texas with operations in Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Missouri, Tennessee, Texas, and Illinois.
+Cadence Bank is a commercial bank with dual headquarters in Tupelo, Mississippi, and Houston, Texas, with operations in Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, Texas, and Illinois.
 In 1876, Raymond Trice and Company received a charter to create a bank in its hardware store in Verona, Mississippi.
 In 1886, the banking operation was moved to Tupelo, Mississippi and the company was renamed to Bank of Lee County, Mississippi.
 Soon after, it was renamed to the Bank of Tupelo.
 The bank was renamed to Bank of Mississippi in 1966.
 In 1997, the bank changed its name to BancorpSouth.
 In October 2021, the bank changed its name to Cadence Bank.
 It has the naming rights to Cadence Bank Amphitheatre in Atlanta and Cadence Bank Arena in Tupelo.

 History

 In 1987, the bank acquired First Mississippi National Bank.

-In 1992, the bank acquired Volunteer Bank of Jackson.
+In 1992, the bank acquired Volunteer Bank of Jackson, Tennessee.

 In 1998, the bank acquired Alabama Bancorp.

 In April 2000, the bank acquired First United Bancshares of El Dorado, Arkansas.
 First United Bancshares was acquired for $455 million in a tax-free exchange of stock where BancorpSouth gave 1.125 shares of its common stock for each share of First United Bancshares stock.

 In 2002, the bank acquired Pinnacle Bancshares.

 In 2004, the bank acquired Business Bank of Baton Rouge, Louisiana, and Premier Bank of Brentwood, Tennessee.

 In 2005, the bank acquired American State Bank of Jonesboro, Arkansas.

-In October 2006, the bank acquired City Bancorp of Springfield, Missouri for $170 million with half consisting of BancorpSouth stock and the remainder in cash.
+In October 2006, the bank acquired City Bancorp of Springfield, Missouri, for $170 million with half consisting of BancorpSouth stock and the remainder in cash.

-In January 2014, the bank acquired Ouachita Bancshares Corp. of Monroe, Louisiana and Central Community Corporation of Temple, Texas.
+In January 2014, the bank acquired Ouachita Bancshares Corp. of Monroe, Louisiana, and Central Community Corporation of Temple, Texas.
 Ouachita Bancshares Corp. was purchased for 3,675,000 shares of BancorpSouth's common stock plus $22.875 million in cash.
 Central Community Corporation was purchased for 7,250,000 shares of BancorpSouth's common stock plus $28.5 million in cash.
 After nearly four years and multiple extension of completion dates, the bank received the necessary approvals in late 2017 to close the transactions.
 Both mergers were completed effective January 15, 2018.

 In July 2017, the bank reorganized to eliminate redundant corporate infrastructure and activities.
 BancorpSouth, Inc. was merged with and into its wholly owned bank subsidiary, BancorpSouth Bank.
 The reorganization left BancorpSouth Bank as the surviving entity.
 This left BancorpSouth Bank being regulated by the Federal Deposit Insurance Corporation and the Mississippi Department of Banking and Consumer Finance.
 Before the reorganization, BancorpSouth, Inc. was regulated by the Federal Reserve as a bank holding company.

-In April 2018, the bank acquired Icon Capital Corporation and its wholly owned subsidiary Icon Bank of Texas, National Association of Houston, Texas for 4,125,000 shares of BancorpSouth's common stock plus $17.5 million in cash.
+In April 2018, the bank acquired Icon Capital Corporation and its wholly owned subsidiary Icon Bank of Texas, National Association of Houston, Texas, for 4,125,000 shares of BancorpSouth's common stock plus $17.5 million in cash.
 The merger was completed on October 1, 2018, and folds in seven open full-service banking offices as well as two not-yet-opened full-service banking offices into BancorpSouth's footprint.